-How Selena Gomez Is Really Doing After ‘Life Changing’ Kidney Transplant
+How Is Selena Gomez Really Doing After ‘Life Changing’ Kidney Transplant?

 Gomez first confirmed to the world that she’d had a kidney transplant on Instagram on September 14 with a candid snap of herself in the hospital.

-Posted a heartwarming photo of herself and her donor, Francia, holding hands while in adjacent hospital beds, she confirmed that the transplant was a success and was needed as a result of her long battle with lupus.
+The singer posted a heartwarming photo of herself and her donor, Francia, holding hands while in adjacent hospital beds, confirming that the transplant was a success and was needed as a result of her long battle with lupus.

-“It was what I needed to do for my overall health,” she said in the caption of why she took some time away to from the spotlight to undergo the transplant=.
+“It was what I needed to do for my overall health,” she said in the caption of why she took some time away to from the spotlight to undergo the transplant.
 Selena also told her more than 127 million followers that she would tell her story in more depth one day.

 I’m very aware some of my fans had noticed I was laying low for part of the summer and questioning why I wasn’t promoting my new music, which I was extremely proud of.
 So I found out I needed to get a kidney transplant due to my Lupus and was recovering.
 It was what I needed to do for my overall health.
 I honestly look forward to sharing with you, soon my journey through these past several months as I have always wanted to do with you.
 Until then I want to publicly thank my family and incredible team of doctors for everything they have done for me prior to and post-surgery.
 And finally, there aren’t words to describe how I can possibly thank my beautiful friend Francia Raisa.
 She gave me the ultimate gift and sacrifice by donating her kidney to me.
 I am incredibly blessed.
 I love you so much sis.
 Lupus continues to be very misunderstood but progress is being made.
 For more information regarding Lupus please go to the Lupus Research Alliance website: www.lupusresearch.org/ -by grace through faith